Social Media for Political Campaigns

 Don't be afraid to comment, share and engage.
 People like when they get notifications from people who they share commonalities with, It shows that you are paying attention to the issues that affect your electorate and community outreach is a driving force of any political campaign.

 Create events and use Facebook to grow the attendance.
 Invite all the connections you have managed to build.
 Communities live and breath Facebook so you may as well get involved.

 Don't believe anyone who tells you that Twitter is dying - it's simply not true!

 It's quick, free, direct, and is a great place for you to have casual interactions with your followers.
 Be sure to share your short-link in your posts, and answer questions or comments about your campaign.

 Just like any online forum, there is an opportunity to find yourself on the wrong side of an interaction - negative experiences are more common on Twitter than any other platform.
-Check out our video below which go through some easy ways you can avoid the uglier side of the platform.

 Be brave, share your opinions (but only after you ask yourself, would future me Tweet this?).
 Be aware of backlash, however, it comes with the territory.

 Speaking of which, avoid negativity if you can, the job of being a politician can be overwhelming at times, you don't need to be fighting more battles on your Twitter timeline.